Pritjam/hexChess/README.md

   - Queen (hexagon with a Q inside): can move in any direction infinitely

 Currently, the game board drawing is set up, and I have to make the game logic implemented.
 I will also implement multiplayer by encoding a "move" as a string (similar to chess move notation) that players can send to each other to synchronize their games (this could also integrate with a chat client that would provide the message sending functionality built in to the game)

+5/21/2021
+  Game logic is somewhat implemented!
+Pieces can move and capture.
+The game will check for move validity and let you know if something is wrong (hopefully without crashing).
+Currently there is no turn enforcement or win checking.
+To run the game, just compile all of the files and then run Main.
+I'll make an executable jar with the next release.